- General BlacKat

 - 4. I would like to cancel my order after deposit was paid, will you return my deposit?

-We reserve the right to keep part of deposit to cover our costs.
+We reserve the right to keep part or whole deposit to cover our costs.
 Exact amount depends on level of completion of the build and how “typical” spec of ordered guitar is.
 Minimum is 25% of total value of the guitar.

 - 5. Can I change specs after I place the order?

-No. Please make sure that you send us final spec before paying deposit.
+In general no. Please make sure that you send us final spec before paying deposit.
 Once deposit is paid, guitar is put on production plan and no changes are possible.
+We sometimes make an exception but under 2 conditions: every spec change must be sent in e-mail to email@example.com with subject SPEC CHANGE.
+Estimated production time is changed and starts from moment of spec change.

 - 6. Can I send you my woods or hardware so you could use it on my build?